Nursing Assistants

 South Dakota requires that a licensed nurse must educate and train medication aides, delegate only specific medication administration tasks, and supervise the medication aides.
 Registration by the board is only required for medication aides in skilled nursing facilities, assisted living centers, and hospitals.
 A registered medication aide may use the title "Registered Medication Aide", abbreviated "RMA".

-Certified Nurse Aide:
+Nurse Aide:

-South Dakota requires that a licensed nurse must educate and train nurse aides, delegate nursing tasks, and supervise nurse aides.
-Registration by the board is required for nurse aides who practice in licensed skilled nursing facilities and as required for some assisted living centers.
-Only individuals listed on the registry may use the title "Certified Nurse Aide", abbreviated "CNA".
-Regulation of CNAs is under the Board of Nursing following the recent adoption of new rules in ARSD 20:48.
-Registration as a CNA requires training and completion of a competency evaluation assessment, consisting of a passing a CNA skills evaluation and knowledge exam.
+Registration by the board is required for nurse aides who practice in licensed skilled nursing facilities and in some assisted living centers, registered nurse aides use the "Certified Nurse Aide", abbreviated "CNA".
+Only individuals listed on the registry may use the title of "CNA".
+Registration requirements include completing a 75-hour board-approved training proogram, passing a competency evaluation assessment, consisting of a skills evaluation and knowledge exam.

 Diabetes Aide:

 When a licensed nurse is not available to administer SQ insulin, an RN may delegate the insulin administration, and other diabetes care tasks, to an educated and trained diabetes aide.
+Registration by the board is not required for diabetes aides.

 Dialysis Technician: